sagemath/trac_to_gh/Issue 8890.md

 # Issue 8890: map_support modifies the zero element of a free module!

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8890

 Original creator: jbandlow